ntavelis/mercure-php/README.md

 }).then(response => response.json())
     .then((json) => json.token);

-// When we have the token subscribe to the EventSource by passing the toke token.then((token) => {
+// When we have the token subscribe to the EventSource by passing the token token.then((token) => {
     const url = new window.URL('http://localhost:3000/.well-known/mercure');
     url.searchParams.append('topic', 'http://localhost/books/155');